foundersandcoders/api-workshop/01-request-response.md

 You can learn more about the `try... catch` statement at [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) but don't worry too much about implementing it now.

 Many REST APIs send the response as a JSON object.
-JSON object is a very popular form of data whcih is why we are focusing on this response type in this workshop.
+JSON object is a very popular form of data which is why we are focusing on this response type in this workshop.

 ### Let's take a look at an example of a response object: